EduardoBBGusmao/cat-dog-app-classifier/README.md

 ## Back-end

-Follow the instructions in the README.md in the folder classifier to run the API
+Follow the instructions in the README.md in the folder classifier to run the API.

 ## Front-end

-Follow the instructions in the README.md in the folder classifier to run the client
+Follow the instructions in the README.md in the folder classifier to run the Front-end.